Tips for starting solids at 5 months:

-For more tips about starting your baby on solids please read here.
+Learn more about starting your baby on solids from our dedicated article.

 Your 5 month old feeding schedule will take time to establish, but you’re probably also wondering ‘how much food should I give my baby’?

-- 1 to 4 tablespoons of cereal once or twice a day
+- 1 to 4 teaspoons of cereal once or twice a day

-- 1 to 4 tablespoons of a fruit and vegetable once or twice a day
+- 1 to 4 teaspoons of a fruit and vegetable once or twice a day

 Remember this is a general guideline, so don’t worry if your baby is eating more or less at this stage.
 But by 12 months, your baby should be eating around three small meals a day, plus some breastmilk or infant formula.